xled/xled-docs/docs/rest_api.rst

 	(string) one of "enabled" or "disabled".

 `value`
-	(integer) brightness level in range of 0..255
+	(integer) brightness level in range of 0..100

 Mode string displays if the dimming is applied.
 The led shines at full brightness regardless of what value is set if the `mode` is `disabled`.
-Brightness level value seems to represent percent so 0 is dark and maximum meaningful value is 100.
-Greater values doesn't seem to have any effect.
+Brightness level value represents percent so 0 is dark and 100 is maximum brightness.

 Example
 ```````